ldelossa/ldelossa-blog/src/routes/blog/_posts/home-network-pt1.md

 * Podman - a daemonless container runtime that works well with SystemD
 * CoreDNS - a DNS server that uses a ton of plugins to implement name resolution.
-* NetData - a C monitoring daemon which scraps /proc for every metric you can think of.
+* NetData - a C monitoring daemon which scrapes /proc for every metric you can think of.
 * Traefik - a service routing solution which supports path routing, redirects, and load balancing.
 * Fedora32 - good ol' fedora linux as a host operating system (shameless plug).